huggingface/datasets/metrics/precision/README.md

 ### Inputs
 - **predictions** (`list` of `int`): Predicted class labels.
 - **references** (`list` of `int`): Actual class labels.
 - **labels** (`list` of `int`): The set of labels to include when `average` is not set to `'binary'`.
 If `average` is `None`, it should be the label order.
-Labels present in the data can be excluded, for example to calculate a multiclass average ignoring a majority negative class, while labels not present in the data will result in 0 components in a macro average.
+Labels present in the data can be excluded, for example to calculate a multiclass average ignoring a majority negative class.
+Labels not present in the data will result in 0 components in a macro average.
 For multilabel targets, labels are column indices.
 By default, all labels in `predictions` and `references` are used in sorted order.
 Defaults to None.
 - **pos_label** (`int`): The class to be considered the positive class, in the case where `average` is set to `binary`.
 Defaults to 1.
 - **average** (`string`): This parameter is required for multiclass/multilabel targets.
 If set to `None`, the scores for each class are returned.
 Otherwise, this determines the type of averaging performed on the data.
 Defaults to `'binary'`.
     - 'binary': Only report results for the class specified by `pos_label`.
 This is applicable only if the classes found in `predictions` and `references` are binary.